How to Plant, Grow, and Care for Flamingo Flower

 All parts of the Anthurium are poisonous if ingested.
 Symptoms will occur as mild stomach disorders.
 Coming into contact with the sap might cause skin irritation for some people.
 Therefore, keep it away from curious pets and children.
 Wear gloves when you’re handling them for pruning and repotting.

-What makes this plant so hospitable is its easy-going nature.
+What makes flamingo flower so hospitable is its easy-going nature.
 Care is so simple that even your friends who claim to lack green thumbs will have no trouble with it.

 Because this is a tropical plant, you’ll need to provide at least 80% humidity.
 A daily spritzing with distilled water will help.
 Plant humidifiers are also great for providing adequate humidity.